What are digitally native vertical brands (DNVB)?

-What is a digital native vertical brand (DNVB)?
+What are digital native vertical brands (DNVB)?

-A digital native vertical brand (DNVB) is a business born online and extends to physical locations.
+A digital native vertical brand is a business born online and extends to physical locations.
 DNVBs have no middlemen: they design their own products, order them from manufacturers, and sell directly to customers.

 A lack of middlemen allows digitally native brands to make higher margins and be more profitable compared to ecommerce companies.
 Since a DNVB begins as an ecommerce business that controls its own distribution, it requires lower initial investments and operating costs.

 Here are more differences between DNVBs and traditional ecommerce brands.

 These differences give DNVBs more opportunities to manage customer experience better.
 Since they have full control over the supply chain, they can capture valuable customer data throughout the buying process.
 This data helps learn how to build a great customer experience.